Towards the Generalization of Contrastive Self-Supervised Learning: Problem Formulation

 \section{Problem Formulation}

 Given a number of unlabeled training data i.i.d.\ drawn from an unknown distribution, each sample belongs to one of $K$ latent classes $C_1, C_2, \dots, C_K$.
-Based on a transformation set $A$, the set of potential positive samples generated from a data point $\x$ is denoted as $A(\x)$.
-We assume that $\x\in A(\x)$ for any $\x$, and samples from different classes never transfer to the same augmented sample, i.e., $\cap_{k=1}^K A(C_k)=\emptyset$.
-Notation $\abs{\cdot}$ stands for $\ell_2$-norm or Frobenius norm for vectors and matrices.
+Based on an augmentation set $A$, the set of potential positive samples generated from a data point $\x$ is denoted as $A(\x)$.
+We assume that $\x\in A(\x)$ for any $\x$, and samples from different latent classes never transform into the same augmented sample, i.e., $A(C_k)\cap A(C_{\ell})=\emptyset$ for any $k\not=\ell$.
+Notation $\abs{\cdot}$ in this paper stands for $\ell_2$-norm or Frobenius norm for vectors and matrices, respectively.

 Contrastive SSL aims to learn an encoder $f$, such that positive samples are closely aligned.
-In order to make the samples from different latent classes far away from each other, a class of methods (e.g., SimCLR \cite{chen2020simple}) use the InfoNCE loss to push away negative pairs, formulated as
+In order to make the samples from different latent classes far away from each other, some methods such as \citep{chen2020simple,he2020momentum} use the InfoNCE loss\footnote{For simplicity in our analysis, we consider the InfoNCE loss with only one negative sample.} to push away negative pairs, formulated as

 where $\x,\x'$ are two random data points.
-Some other methods (e.g., Barlow Twins \cite{zbontar2021barlow}) use the cross-correlation loss to decorrelate the components of representation, formulated as
+Some other methods such as Barlow Twins \citep{zbontar2021barlow} use the cross-correlation loss to decorrelate the components of representation, formulated as

 where $F_{ij}=\E_{\x}\E_{\x_1,\x_2\in A(\x)}[f_i(\x_1)f_j(\x_2)]$, $d$ is the dimension of encoder $f$, and encoder $f$ is normalized as $\E_{\x}\E_{\x' \in A(\x)} [f_i(\x')^2]=1$ for each dimension $i$.